TVSN: New Zealand version

 From 20 August 2013, Kordia began broadcasting a localised version of the channel on LCN 20 to a national New Zealand audience on the Freeview terrestrial service and the encrypted Sky satellite channel launched at the same time.
 TVSN was removed from Sky on 19 August 2020.
-As of 2022, TVSN is no longer available via Freeview.
+On 21 August 2021, TVSN was removed from Freeview.

 From 21 May 2020, TVSN launched the TVSN Now app across Android TV, Samsung, LG and Apple TV which live streams their broadcast for free.
 The app provides both New Zealand and Australian versions of the stream, selectable in the menu.